-Employment Tribunal claimants now normally have to notify ACAS of their complaint before putting in a tribunal claim.
+Employment tribunal claimants normally have to notify ACAS of their complaint before putting in a tribunal claim.
 Known as ‘Early conciliation’, this gives an opportunity to resolve the dispute through conciliation before going to a tribunal.
-It applies to Great Britain, not Northern Ireland.
+It applies to Great Britain, but also Northern Ireland.

 Notification to ACAS is through a simple form submitted online, or by post or telephone.
-The normal 3 month time limit for submitting a claim is extended to allow for the conciliation period.
+The normal three month (less one day) time limit for submitting a tribunal claim is extended to allow for the conciliation period.

 The rules do not mean the claimant or employer has to engage with ACAS.
-If either party is unwilling to conciliate, or if conciliation is unsuccessful, the claim can go to a tribual.
-Also, ACAS does not get in touch with the employer unless the claimant consents.
+If either party is unwilling to conciliate, or if conciliation is unsuccessful, the claim can go to a tribunal.

-This Early Conciliation scheme is on top of existing rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.
+The Early Conciliation scheme is on top of other rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.